Cyndi-24/Stroke-Risk-Prediction/README.md

  ---
  # Dataset Overview
- The data set consist of 5,110 rows and 12 columns with each row representing a unique patient and the columns containing information on the demographics and clinical features of each patient.
+ The data set consist of 5,110 rows and 12 columns with each row representing a unique patient and the columns containing information on the demographics and clinical features of each patient such as ; age,gender,hypertension,average glucose level,BMI,smoking status, heart disease and work type

 ----
 # Tools Used